Skip to main content

 Binance revenue

-As a private company with a complex corporate structure, Binance does not need to disclose comprehensive financial statements publicly.
-However, based on available information, we can provide the following insights into Binance’s financial performance:
+As a private company with a complex corporate structure, Binance is not required to disclose comprehensive financial statements publicly.
+Based on available information and credible reporting (notably from Forbes and crypto industry analysts), we can summarise the following insights into Binance’s financial performance:

-Despite the lack of detailed financial disclosures, these figures indicate Binance’s significant growth and dominant position in the cryptocurrency exchange market.
+Despite the lack of detailed audited financial disclosures, these figures reinforce Binance’s significant growth and continued dominance of the cryptocurrency exchange market.

 Binance AUM (Assets Under Management)